orbitalquark/textadept/doc/06_AdeptEditing.md

 ![Rectangular Edit](images/rectangularselection2.png)

 Note: In some Linux environments, the `Alt+Shift+Arrow` combinations are used by the window manager and may need to be reconfigured.
-Also, `Super`+Mouse is used because `Alt`+Mouse generally moves windows.
-If you prefer to use `Alt`, you can change [`buffer.rectangular_selection_modifier`][] in your [theme][].
-The `Super` modifier key is usually defined as the left "Windows" key, but may need to be reconfigured too.
+Also, `Super+Mouse` is used because `Alt+Mouse` generally moves windows.
+If you prefer to use "Alt", you can change [`buffer.rectangular_selection_modifier`][] in your [theme][].
+The "Super" modifier key is usually defined as the left "Windows" key, but may need to be reconfigured too.

 [`buffer.rectangular_selection_modifier`]: api/buffer.html#rectangular_selection_modifier